hphuc2003919/FCJ-Report/content/4-EventParticipated/_index.md

 &emsp;**Event Name:** AWS Cloud Mastery Series #2 – DevOps on AWS

-&emsp;**Date & Time:** 8:30 AM – 5:00 PM, November 17, 2025
+&emsp;**Date & Time:** 8:30 – 5:00, November 17, 2025

 &emsp;**Location:** AWS Vietnam Office

 &emsp;**Role:** Attendee

-&emsp;**Description:**
-This full-day session focused on modern DevOps culture, principles, and hands-on implementation of CI/CD, Infrastructure as Code, container orchestration, monitoring, and operational excellence on AWS.
+&emsp;**Description:** This event focused on modern DevOps culture, principles, and hands-on implementation of CI/CD, Infrastructure as Code, container orchestration, monitoring, and operational excellence on AWS.
 The morning covered DevOps mindset, DORA metrics, AWS CI/CD tools (CodeCommit, CodeBuild, CodeDeploy, CodePipeline), and Infrastructure as Code using CloudFormation and CDK.
 The afternoon explored containerization with Docker, Amazon ECR, ECS/EKS, App Runner, followed by monitoring and observability using CloudWatch and X-Ray.
 The event concluded with DevOps best practices, real-world case studies, and career guidance.

 &emsp;**Outcomes/Value Gained:**